A fire advisory remains in effect for the Edson Forest Area. We urge everyone to use caution when working and recreating outdoors.

 Since March 1, 2021, there have been 36 wildfires in the Edson Forest Area burning a total of 544 ha.

-The containment line surrounding the full perimeter of the wildfire is completed thanks to the hard work of heavy equipment, firefighting crews and aircraft.
-The wildfire did not receive any precipitation today however, there was no new growth and very little fire activity was observed.
+The containment line surrounding the full perimeter of the wildfire is complete thanks to the hard work of heavy equipment, firefighting crews and aircraft.
+The wildfire received very little precipitation today however, there was no new growth and very little fire activity was observed.

-Today and tomorrow, 88 firefighters, two helicopters and eight pieces of heavy equipment will continue to search and put out hotspots until the wildfire is fully extinguished.
+Today and tomorrow, 92 firefighters, two helicopters and six pieces of heavy equipment will continue to search and put out hotspots until the wildfire is fully extinguished.

 We would like to thank everyone working and traveling in the vicinity of the wildfire for taking care when using the roads.
 Please remember to be cautious of reduced visibly and be aware that crew members, aircraft and equipment are working in the area.